I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_client_controller_specific_function_parameters.md

 ## Members

-`BytesWritten`

-The number of bytes written to the output buffer.
-The GPIO controller driver sets the value of this member to indicate how much data was written to the output buffer.
-If no data was written to the output buffer, or if <b>OutputBuffer</b> = NULL, the driver should set <b>BytesWritten</b> = 0.

 `InputBuffer`

 A pointer to an input buffer from which the general-purpose I/O (GPIO) controller driver reads the input parameters for the controller-specific operation.
 This member can be NULL if the operation does not require input parameters.